xuxu298/siem-replay-24-techniques/README.md

 ## Correction 3 — 7 September 2026

-On 7 September we posted a follow-up to the Wazuh mailing list reporting a re-run of four techniques on stock Wazuh 4.14.7 against a real endpoint.
+At `2026-09-06T21:16:06Z` we posted a follow-up to the Wazuh mailing list reporting a re-run of four techniques on stock Wazuh 4.14.7 against a real endpoint.
 Three statements in that thread are wrong or incomplete, and one number we declined to give can now be given.
+Times in this block are UTC, because the mailing list and this file each render dates in the reader's own zone, and one of the errors below is a timestamp taken from the wrong place.

 Two of the three were not caught by a reader.
 We found them by going back to the machine and reading it again.
 As with the corrections above, the original sentences are left standing